MechanicalSoup/MechanicalSoup/README.rst

 Overview
 --------

-A Python library for automating interaction with websites.
+A Python library is for automating interaction with websites.
 MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
 It doesn't do JavaScript.